-Welcome to your one stop shop for all things Boston Terrier!
-Here you will find information about the breed, health issues the breed is known for and the history of the breed.
-If I missed anything, please let me know!
+Welcome to your one stop shop for all the Boston Terrier information that you can handle!
+Here you’ll find information about the breed, known health issues and a quick breed history.
+If we missed anything, please let me know!

 The Boston Terrier has earned the nickname “American Gentleman” due to it’s markings looking like the animal is wearing a tuxedo.
 The breed is often compact, muscular, and well proportioned with erect ears and short tails.
 Another distinguishing mark of the Boston Terrier is the short muzzle, which will be discussed further in the health section.
 Bostons have smooth coats that are usually three colors; black, brindle, and seal with even white markings.

 According to international breed standards, the dog should weigh no less than 10 pounds and no more than 25 pounds.
 Boston Terriers usually stand 15-17 inches at the withers (the ridge between the shoulder blades of a four-legged animal).

 The Boston Terrier is happy-go-lucky, clever, and smart with its actions.
 The breed is very friendly and eager to please their owners.
 The Boston is the perfect family dog as it is usually gentle, alert, expressive and well-mannered.
 Very rarely will you hear a Boston Terrier bark, only if the dog feels that it is necessary.
 Highly intelligent, these dogs are quick learners and are very easy to train.

 Boston Terriers are known to have the following health issues:

 In addition: Curvature of the back, called roaching, might be caused by patella problems with the rear legs, which in turn causes the dog to lean forward onto the forelegs.

 The Boston Terrier is a brachycephalic breed.
 The word comes from Greek roots “Brachy,” meaning short and “cephalic,” meaning head.
 This anatomy can cause tiny nostrils, long palates and a narrow trachea.